Danh295/Danh295/README.md

 >

 I work on small projects from time to time, but program pretty consistently with contest questions

-- *Most of my code will be private since I'm mainly using GitHub to just keep a record of my code*
+-->*\*Most of my code will be private since I'm mainly using GitHub to just keep a record of my code*

 <!--
 **Danh295/Danh295** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.